Interdisciplinary Studies, B.A.I.S. (College of Hospitality, Retail, and Sport Management)

 The major coursework includes 30 hours of courses organized in one of two approaches and this is determined by the student with the advisor’s approval.

-- Areas of Concentration model has at least 15 hours in each of two areas.
-Each course proposed must correspond to the intent of the area of concentration.
+- Specializations have at least 15 hours in each of two areas.
+Each course proposed must correspond to the intent of the specialization.

-- One area must be from one department within the College of HRSM and include a minimum of at least 15 credit hours.
+- One specialization must be from one department within the College of HRSM and include a minimum of at least 15 credit hours.

-- The other area is determined by the student with the advisor’s approval and must include a minimum of at least 15 credit hours.
+- The other specialization is determined by the student with the advisor’s approval and must include a minimum of at least 15 credit hours.

 - The thematic model must include at least 15 credit hours taken within the courses offered by the College of HRSM.